Psychology (PSYC)

 PSYC*4180 Theories of Psychotherapy II Winter Only (LEC: 2, LAB: 1) [0.50]

-This course will build on the theoretical knowledge attained in Theories of Psychotherapy I through lectures, and interactive discussion.
+This course will build on the theoretical knowledge of psychotherapy through lectures and interactive discussion.
 Students will participate in active listening exercises and personal reflection exercises.
 Ethical and cross-cultural issues will also be explored.

 Prerequisite(s): PSYC*4170